 Doing so actually helps you develop your “author platform.”
 In your book proposal, you will usually have to discuss your credentials (i.e. why are are you the one to write this book?).
 Having received a Ph.D. in the discipline, presented the material at top conferences, and published on the topics in top journals all testify to your reputation in the field(s).

-Before submitting my proposal, I had published one article.
+Before submitting my proposal, I had published one article based on material in my book.

 When should I approach presses about my book or submit proposals?

-Every single senior colleague I asked in my field said I should not prepare or submit my book proposal until my entire book manuscript was ready to go straight to peer reviewers.
+Every colleague I asked in my field said I should not prepare or submit my book proposal until my entire book manuscript was ready to go straight to peer reviewers.

 I explain why I, too, recommend this approach in